FAQs

 Will the workshops I attended in the past count?

-CTL workshops attended from Fall 2015 on are eligible, but a full reflection (around 300 – 500 words) on a workshop is necessary for it to count towards TDP requirements.
-For these reflections, we encourage you to update any documentation you may already have completed in CTL programs.
+CTL workshops attended before you enrolled in the TDP are eligible, but a full reflection (around 300 – 500 words) on a workshop is necessary for it to count towards TDP requirements.
+When writing reflections for programs attended in the past, we encourage you to reflect from an updated (ie current) perspective.

 A full reflection considers specific takeaways from the workshop and possible applications to your teaching.
 It provides thoughtful answers to questions such as: What did you learn or experience during this session that was unexpected or surprising?
 What will you change or add to your approach to teaching?
 What impact will this new knowledge/process have on your students’ learning?

-For more information on what reflection is and what we expect from your reflections, check out the Reflection Guidelines.
+For more information on what reflection is and what we expect from your reflections, see Reflection Guidelines.

 I completed the CTL Orientation to Teaching for Graduate Students.
 Does this count toward the TDP requirement?

-The CTL Orientation to Teaching for Graduate Students is available on-demand and provides guidance for creating two items necessary to complete the TDP Preparing to Teach module: a Policy Sheet and First Day Plan, each with annotations..
-Annotations of these items define the size and nature of the class it you plan to teach, explain why you chose a particular approach, provide evidence that your approach was (or is likely to be) effective, and detail what you learned by taking this approach.
+The CTL Orientation to Teaching for Graduate Students is available on-demand and provides guidance for creating two items necessary to complete the TDP Preparing to Teach module on the Foundational Track: a Policy Sheet and First Day Plan, each with annotations..
+Annotations of these items define the size and nature of the class it you plan to teach, explain why you chose a particular approach, provide evidence that your approach was (or is likely to be) effective, and detail what you learned (or hope to learn) by taking this approach.

 I haven’t attended Essentials of Teaching workshops.
 How would I meet that requirement?

-We run Essentials workshops every semester.
+We run Essentials workshops early in the semester each fall and spring, and also offer them during TDP Sprints in early summer.
 Alternatively (as detailed below), you can submit a syllabus built around learning goals in lieu of attendance and reflection, showing aptitude in topics covered during the Essentials sequence.

 I think that the Essentials of Learning requirement would be redundant for me.
 Is there an alternative to attending these workshops?

 The Essentials of Teaching and Learning sequence covers foundational approaches in inclusive teaching practices, defined learning objectives, assessments linked to those objectives, and active learning techniques.
-While we recommend these workshops for instructors at any level of experience, TDP participants may meet an Essentials workshop requirement by submitting an original syllabus reflecting competency in the application of the Essentials workshop topic to a course, accompanied by explanatory reflection.
+While we recommend these workshops for instructors at any level of experience, TDP participants who feel that an Essentials workshop would be redundant for them may meet this requirement by submitting an original syllabus reflecting competency in the application of the Essentials workshop topic to a course, accompanied by explanatory reflection.
 Details are here.

 To request this substitute, contact the CTL at CTLgrads@columbia.edu.
-If a substitute is granted, CTL will subsequently review the submitted syllabus and accompanying reflection to confirm that they satisfy the “Essentials” requirement.
+If a substitute is granted, CTL will subsequently review the submitted syllabus and accompanying reflection to confirm that they satisfy the requirement for a given Essentials workshop.

 Do all CTL workshops count for the pedagogy workshop point requirement?

 No, this requirement is limited to pedagogy workshops that introduce participants to new ideas, research findings, or methods in and around teaching and application to their own practice.
-Programs aimed at generating job market materials (teaching statements, diversity statements, portfolio building) are highly recommended, especially for Advanced Track participants, but do not count towards pedagogy workshop attendance.
-Similarly, TDP info sessions or CTL events focused on career pathways are highly recommended, but do not count towards the pedagogy workshop requirement.
+TDP info sessions and consultations or CTL events focused on career pathways are highly recommended, but do not count towards the pedagogy workshop requirement.
 You can find a current list of CTL offerings that count for the TDP on the Event Finder.

 Do graduate student-led CTL programs count for the TDP?

-Your are welcome to meet TDP pedagogy workshop requirements by attending and reflecting on CTL programs designed and led by graduate students.
+Your are welcome to meet TDP pedagogy workshop requirements by attending and reflecting on CTL programs that are designed and led by graduate students.
 These include:

-- Lead Teaching Fellows workshops: See details here.
-LTFs run workshops in their home departments (find out if your department has one this year via the 2022-23 LTF directory).
+• Lead Teaching Fellows workshops: See details here.
+LTFs run workshops in their home departments (find out if your department has one this year via the LTF directory).
 Keep an eye out for announcements from them.
-If an LTF opens their workshop to participants beyond their department, we list it on the Event Finder.
+If an LTF opens their workshop to participants beyond their department, we list it in CTL’s weekly newsletter for graduate students, which you can subscribe to here.

 I went to a CTL event or sponsored conference.
 Does that count for workshop attendance?